Nevlaa/monthlycalculator/README.md

 # monthlycalculator
-print out date, amount and balance from either deposit or withdraw
+print out date, amount and balance from either deposit or withdraw - Jquery